Steven-Vcnt/Steven-Vcnt/docs/blog/posts/selenium_chrome_chromedriver_databricks.md

 ```

 !!! note
-    %sh [magic command](https://docs.databricks.com/en/notebooks/notebooks-code.html#mix-languages) enables you to execute shell command in a Databricks notebook.
+    %sh [magic command](https://docs.databricks.com/en/notebooks/notebooks-code.html#mix-languages) enables you to execute shell commands in a Databricks notebook.

-## Create a Python function to setup your driver
+## Create a Python function to set your driver

 Now, Google Chrome & Google Chromedriver are installed.
 The next step is to configure our selenium driver to be able to browse and fetch (Web Scrape) data from a website.
 The function below enables you to create a selenium driver.
 It will be called to retrieve the HTML code of the webpage you want.